jonlai211/Swarm-Fish-Control/README.md

 ## Description

 Swarm-Fish-Control is a deep learning-based project that aims to control the motion of a fish swarm by training a neural network model to control a 10x10 array of air pumps' nozzles, which emit bubbles to influence the fish swarm's behavior.
-The goal is to achieve precise control over the fish swarm's movements by triggering the corresponding air pump nozzles in response to desired fish swarm behaviors.
-This project serves as a preparatory step for future research in using swarm control techniques for real-world applications, such as controlling swarms of drones or autonomous boats.

 The project consists of the following main components: